afshinator/OdinRailsStudyGroup/week1-script.md

 	for [rails 4.0.3](https://rubygems.org/gems/rails),
 	*ActionMailer* - Allows you to send emails from your application.

 	*ActionPack* -  the Controller and View layers are handled together by Action Pack.
 These two layers are bundled in a single package due to their heavy interdependence.

 	*ActiveRecord* - Active Record is the M in MVC, the model; the layer of the system responsible for representing business data and logic.
 The non-database functionality of Active Record is extracted out into ActiveModel (validations, ...).

 	*ActiveSupport* - Responsible for providing Ruby language extensions, utilities, & more.

 	*bunder* - manages app dependecies

 	*Railties* - Rails internals: application bootup, plugins, generators, and rake tasks..

 	*sprockets-rails* - Sprockets concatenates and serves JavaScript, CoffeeScript, CSS, LESS, Sass, and SCSS

-	**What is the purpose of the gemfile?**

-	To define the gems you application will use, their versions and what environments they'll be used in (dev, test, depolyment)
+	**What is the purpose of the gemfile?** - To define the gems you application will use, their versions and what environments they'll be used in (dev, test, depolyment)

-	**What is the command to create a new Rails app from the command line?**

-	rails new appname
+	**What is the command to create a new Rails app from the command line?** - 	rails new appname

+	** How is a GET request different from a POST request?**
+		[ what is HTTP ?: a protocol for data communication on the web]

+	+ Both are HTTP request methods,

+	+ GET - Requests data from a specified resource, query strings (name/value pairs) is sent in the URL of a GET request

+	+ POST - Submits data to be processed to a specified resource, query strings (name/value pairs) is sent in the HTTP message body of a POST request

+	+ GET requests can be cached, POST are never cached

+	+ GET requests stay in the browser history, POST do not remain in browser history

+	+ GET reqs can be bookmarked, POST reqs cannot

+	+ GET reqs shouldnt be used for sensitive data, have length restriction, should only be used to retrieve data

+	+POST reqs have no restrictions on data length

+	###### Other HTTP Request Methods:
+	-HEAD - same as GET but returns only headers & status line, no document body

+	-PUT - edit a current resource

+	-DELETE - deletes a specified resources

+	-OPTIONS - returns the HTTP methods that the server supports

+	-CONNECT - Converts the request connection to a transparent TCP/IP tunnel, Usually is it used for SSL connections (HTTPS), though it can be used with HTTP too

+	-TRACE - for testing, echo back what was sent